konrad-jamrozik/droidmate/README.md

 DroidMate build process was tested on Windows 10, Windows 7, Mac OS and Ubuntu.

 DroidMate was tested with Nexus 7 2012 running Android 4.4.
 It also worked with an emulator.
 It should work with other Android devices running Android 4.4.

+In case you run into problems, please see the [Troubleshooting Mac OS problems](#Troubleshooting-Mac-OS-problems) section.

 ## First build (just after cloning from repo)